 Take a private boat trip on the Yangon River and step off the beaten track to visit rural communities rarely seen by outsiders.
-Gain a unique insight into the traditional daily life of the villages of the river delta whilst exploring monasteries that play a pivotal roles in community life.
+Gain a unique insight into the traditional daily life of the villages of the river delta whilst exploring monasteries that play a pivotal role in community life.

-Ballooning in bagan
+Ballooning in Bagan

 Journey towards the ancient city of Bagan in central Myanmar, stopping off in Bago to visit the Shwemawdaw Pagoda; (the Golden God temple to you and I) the country’s tallest pagoda as well as the previously lost ‘Shwethalyaung’ reclining Bhudda.
 It really is temple time as over the next few days a private guide will show you around the vast complexes highlighting the Htilominlo pagoda, famed for its original fine plaster carvings and glazed sandstone decorations and the Dhammayangyi pagoda, Bagan’s largest temple.
 The structure is an enormous square, single story, pyramidal temple with six monumental ascending exterior terraces.
 Needless to say we recommend enjoying sunset from its summit; by far the most scenic spot in town.
-When the sun has finally sunk below the peachy sky, your room awaits at The Hotel at Tharabar gate; just a short stroll away.
+When the sun has finally sunk below the peachy sky, your room awaits at Bagan Lodge; just a short stroll away.
 Sometimes we all need to take to the skies so as a special treat for all that hard exploring you have done, we will arrange an early morning hot air balloon ride for you to watch the sun rise over the thousand year old pagodas…nirvana.Read more

 Hit the trail

-Next it’s off to Mount Popa and the Taung Kalat monastery, home to the 37 nats (spirits) of Myanmar, all displayed at the base of the temple.
+Next, it’s off to Mount Popa and the Taung Kalat monastery, home to the 37 nats (spirits) of Myanmar, all displayed at the base of the temple.
 The views from the top are incredible and reach as far as back to Bagan on a clear day.
-Moving on it’s up to Heho to explore the Pindaya Caves; a Buddhist pilgrimage site that houses thousands of Buddha images.
-An insight from our Black Tomato expert: there are three caves on the ridge but only the southern cave can be entered and explored.
+Moving on it’s up to Heho to explore the Pindaya Caves; a Buddhist pilgrimage site that houses thousands of Buddha images. there are three caves on the ridge but only the southern cave can be entered and explored.
 There are about 8,000 Buddha statues on display in the cave, left by previous pilgrims…wander around the cave and allow some time to explore the town, which is beautifully situated at a small lake and surrounded by mountains.
-Finish your day in Kalaw with a visit to local market before a short drive to Baw Ning Gone Village to reach the start of your trekking route.
+Finish your day in Kalaw with a visit to the local market before a short drive to Baw Ning Gone Village to reach the start of your trekking route.
 Begin on small trails that lead through the hills and settlements towards Kone Hla Village passing through paddy fields and vegetable gardens.
-Strike up a conversation with locals and enjoy snack and drink breaks along way.
+Strike up a conversation with locals and enjoy snack and drink breaks along the way.
 Your overnight experience ends in Indein where your boat awaits to take you across placid Inle Lake.

 A moment of tranquility